moustafa-mk/Neural-Network/README.md

 # Neural-Network
-Python Implementation for a neural network from scratch.
+Vectorized Python Implementation for an Artificial Neural Network from scratch using NumPy.